[wpforms id="406" title="false" description="false"]

 The Strasburg Railroad is open all year, visit their website for more information.

-7. Visit a Farmers Market
+7. Visit an Amish Farmers Market

 You can find homemade baked goods, spices, jellies, and canning products in addition to wood products, quilts, and paintings.
 Vendors bring meats, fruits, and vegetables as well as soft pretzels and funnel cakes.